Skip to main content

 -

-The objective of this project, funded by the European Environment Agency (EEA), is to conduct an internal qualitative reputation analysis of the Advisory Board as its first term comes to an end to investigate how relevant stakeholder groups perceive the Board's overall reputation and stakeholder outreach efforts across five benchmarks: relevance, credibility, consensus, balance, and timeliness.
+Ecologic Institute was commissioned by the European Environment Agency (EEA) to conduct an internal qualitative reputation analysis of the Advisory Board at the end of its first term.
+The aim was to investigate how relevant stakeholder groups perceived the Board's overall reputation and stakeholder outreach efforts across five benchmarks: relevance, credibility, consensus, balance, and timeliness.

-Experts at the Ecologic Institute draw on extensive experience in designing, conducting, and evaluating expert stakeholder interviews to deliver a methodologically sound reputation analysis of the Advisory Board's first term.
-This analysis will extract actionable insights and key narratives from interviews with individuals across a diverse range of public and private institutions and organisations.
-Findings will be synthesised into an internal report for the Secretariat and the Board, supporting strategic decisions on public-facing outreach for the remainder of the first term and beyond in line with the Board's Stakeholder Engagement Policy.
+The analysis derived actionable insights and key narratives from over 30 expert interviews with key stakeholders from EU and national institutions, civil society organizations, academic partners, and business associations.
+Findings were synthesized into an internal report for the Secretariat and the Board for use in supporting strategic decisions on public-facing outreach for the 2026 work programme, the second term, and beyond in line with the Board's Stakeholder Engagement Policy.

-The results of this analysis will help to ensure that the Advisory Board's external interactions remain aligned with its mandate and the requirements of the European Climate Law and that they are perceived as relevant, professional, and meaningful by external actors.
+The output of this project supported the Secretariat in ensuring that the Board's external interactions remain aligned with its mandate (as per the European Climate Law) and that its outputs and activities are perceived as relevant, professional, and meaningful by external actors.

 Contact